Sai Ying Pun: Geology

 Sai Ying Pun is built on top of Hong Kong granite.
 The granite was formed in the Upper Jurassic Period and is from the last phase of intrusions in the Hong Kong area.
 The granite is found over most of the north and centre of Hong Kong Island, and also Kowloon.
 The flat parts of Sai Ying Pun near the harbour are reclaimed land, built from landfill.

 History

+On January 26, 1841 (the 21st year of Emperor Daoguang's reign), the British army landed in Sai Ying Pun, which is now Possession Street (水坑口街), and Sai Ying Pun was not as prosperous as it is today.
+In May of that year, according to the population census published in the Hong Kong Gazette, there were approximately 7,450 people in Sai Ying Pun.

+Sai Ying Pun, which developed in the 1850s, is a microcosm of Hong Kong history.
+Due to its location by the sea and steep mountains, the Hong Kong government chose Sai Ying Pun as the British military camp for the Bengal Volunteers from India, which had 800 Indian soldiers.
+The camp was located on the hillside of present-day Water Street.

+In 1842, Canton Press (廣州周報) reported on the construction plan of Hong Kong: "About four miles from west to east along the northern bay, to the east is the peninsula where the Jardine Matheson Company's buildings are located, to the west is the military camp where the Bengal Volunteers are stationed, and a road connects the two east and west outposts."
+The Bengal Volunteers military camp referred to here is Sai Ying Pun (lit. the Western Military camp).

 Queen's Road was the first road built in the area.
 It meandered around the camp structures and extended along the north coast of Hong Kong Island.

 Sai Ying Pun was settled as Chinese immigrants moved into Hong Kong and built to the west of Tai Ping Shan.
 Europeans were assigned areas above High Street where Chinese were excluded from living.

 In the early 1880s, sewerage was installed into the area, with the main flow coming down Centre Street.
 Streets were also macadamised or concreted at this time.

 Around 1882, Battery Road was renamed Bonham Road.